prometheus.yml

 MetricTypeLabelsDescription

-firnflow_s3_requests_total Counter namespace, operation Number of Firn-initiated operations that hit S3.
-Operations: query (cache miss), upsert, delete.
-This is the primary signal for whether the cache is saving you S3 costs.
+firnflow_s3_requests_total Counter namespace, operation Number of Firn-initiated operations that hit the configured object-storage backend.
+Operations include query, upsert, and delete.
+This is the primary signal for whether the cache is saving you backend request costs.
+The metric name predates native GCS support and counts requests against any backend (S3-family or native GCS); it is kept as s3_requests_total for dashboard continuity.

 firnflow_active_namespaces Gauge none Number of distinct namespaces that have been accessed since startup.